 In addition, there is a force coefficient factor of 0.7 that is applied to a structure for rounds such as pipe.
 It applies to situations where the diameter of the pipe times the square root of the wind pressure coefficient is greater than 2.5.
 It is highly unlikely that the wind pressure for an occasional load will be less than 6.25 in psf in USC or 28 Pa in SI.
 This makes 0.7 a reasonable choice.
-Those two combined would make the convert-to force multiplier 0.6.
+The gust factor and the force coefficient combined would make the convert-to-force multiplier 0.6.